HTO3/Hto3.SimpleSpecsDetector/README.md

 ### Motherboard
 - `GetVendorName` Get the vendor name.
-- `GetModel` Get the model of the motherboard.
+- `GetModel` Get the motherboard model.

 ### Storage
 - `GetDisks` Get all connected hard disks.
-The information available is the hard disk name and the size.
+The information available is the hard disk name and size.